AUSTRALIA FAMILY ADVENTURE HOLIDAY

 - Transport: Car hire from airport pick-up to airport drop-off

-- Accommodation: 14 nights in characterful hotels or apartments with an optional swag!
+- Accommodation: 15 nights in characterful hotels, cabins or apartments

 - Meals: Breakfasts where stated